Works team

-A works team (sometimes factory team, company team) is a sports team that is financed and run by a manufacturer or other business.
+A works team, sometimes also referred to as factory team and company team, is a sports team that is financed and run by a manufacturer or other business, institution, or organization in a broad sense.
+Works teams have very close ties with their main sponsor and owner, and usually incorporate its logo, its name, or both, in the sport club or team logo.
 Sometimes, works teams contain or are entirely made up of employees of the supporting company.
+In motorsport, a works team or factory team is a manufacturer that builds its own car or motorbike including the engine.